MakeSchool-Tutorials/Reddit-On-Rails/P2-Design-Proposal/content.md

 ### Use case diagrams

-Use case diagrams shows how users interact with the system.
+Use case diagrams show how users interact with the system.

 ![](UseCase.png?raw=true)